00Beetzncheez00/htb-reports/htb-blue.md

 # Hack The Box Target Report #1 (Blue)
-For this write-up report we will be going thru the vlunerable maching from Hack The Box named Blue.
+For this write-up report we will be going thru the vulnerable machine from Hack The Box named Blue.
 The rating matrix for this target is in range of Enumeration, Real-Life, and CVE ratings.
 | Target Name    | Rating Matrix        |
 | ------------- |:-------------:|
 | ![](https://github.com/00Beetzncheez00/images/blob/main/blue-1.png)  | ![](https://github.com/00Beetzncheez00/images/blob/main/blue-2.png) |